prisma/prisma1/examples/permissions/README.md

 # Authentication

-This example demonstrates how to implement an **email-password-based authentication** workflow with Graphcool.
+This example demonstrates how to implement **permission rules** in combination with an email-password-based authentication workflow.
 Feel free to use it as a template for your own project!

 ## Overview